 - ii.
+What tier each medication resides. - b.
+Formulary drug lists shall be made available on the Contractor's website in a machine-readable file and format as specified by the Secretary. - 3.
+Provider Discrimination Prohibited (42 CFR § 438.12). - The Contractor shall not discriminate in the participation, reimbursement, or indemnification of any provider who is acting within the scope of their license or certification under applicable state law, solely on the basis of that license or certification. - ii.
 If the Contractor declines to include individual or groups of providers in its provider network, it shall give the affected providers written notice of the reason for its decision. - iii.
 In all contracts with network providers, the Contractor shall comply with the requirements specified in 42 CFR §438.214. - iv.
-This section may not be construed to: - a.
-Require the Contractor to subcontract with providers beyond the number necessary to meet the needs of its beneficiaries. - b.
+This section may not be construed to: - Require the Contractor to subcontract with providers beyond the number necessary to meet the needs of its beneficiaries. - b.
 Preclude the Contractor from using different reimbursement amounts for different specialties or for different practitioners in the same specialty. - c.
-Preclude the Contractor from establishing measures that are designed to maintain quality of services and control costs and are consistent with its responsibilities to beneficiaries. - 4.
-Requirements that Apply to American Indian and Alaska Native (AI/AN), Indian Health Care Providers (IHCPs), and Indian Managed Care Entities (IMCEs) (42 CFR §438.14 BHIN 21-075). - i.
-In order to receive reimbursement from a county or the state for the provision of DMC-ODS services (whether or not the IHCP is contracted with the Contractor), an IHCP shall be enrolled as a DMC provider and certified by DHCS to provide those services. - ii.
+Preclude the Contractor from establishing measures that are designed to maintain quality of services and control costs and are consistent with its responsibilities to beneficiaries. - Requirements that Apply to American Indian and Alaska Native (AI/AN), Indian Health Care Providers (IHCPs), and Indian Managed Care Entities (IMCEs) (42 CFR §438.14; BHIN 23- 001075-and BHIN 22-053). - In order to receive reimbursement from a county or the state for the provision of DMC-ODS services (whether or not the IHCP is contracted with the Contractor), an IHCP shall be enrolled as a DMC provider and certified by DHCS to provide those services.

+- ii.
 The Contractor shall demonstrate that there are sufficient IHCPs participating in the provider network to ensure timely access to DMC-ODS services available.
-The Contractor shall adhere to all 42 CFR 438.14 requirements.
+The Contractor shall adhere to all 42 CFR 438.14 requirements. - iii.

-- iii.
 The Contractor shall ensure contracts with DMC-certified IHCPs permit both AI/AN and non-AI/AN beneficiaries to obtain DMC-ODS services from the IHCPs.
 The Contractor shall reimburse DMC-certified IHCPs for the provision of DMC-ODS services to AI/AN Medi-Cal beneficiaries, even if the Contractor does not have a contract with the IHCP.
 The rates that the county must pay to an IHCP for services rendered by contracting IHCPs to non-AI/AN beneficiaries is the same as the rates paid for services rendered to AI/AN beneficiaries. - iv.
-The Contractor shall pay DMC-certified IHCPs at rates consistent with the requirements of 42 CFR §438.14, the State Plan, and Department Information Notices and quidance. - v.
+The Contractor shall pay DMC-certified IHCPs at rates consistent with the requirements of 42 CFR §438.14, the State Plan, and Department Information Notices and guidance. - v.
 The Contractor shall make payment to all DMC-certified IHCPs in its network in a timely manner as required for payments to practitioners in individual or group practices under 42 CFR 447.45 and 447.46. - vi.
-The Contractor shall permit Al/AN beneficiaries to obtain services covered under this Agreement between the State and the Contractor from out-of-network DMC-certified IHCPs from whom the beneficiary is otherwise eligible to receive such services. - vii.
+The Contractor shall permit AI/AN beneficiaries to obtain services covered under this Agreement between the State and the Contractor from out-of-network DMC-certified IHCPs from whom the beneficiary is otherwise eligible to receive such services. - vii.
 If timely access to covered services cannot be ensured due to few or no DMC-certified IHCPs, the Contractor will be considered to have demonstrated that there are sufficient IHCPs participating in the Contractor's provider network to ensure timely access to services by permitting AI/AN beneficiaries to access out-of-state DMC-certified IHCPs. - viii.
-The Contractor shall permit an out-of-network DMC-certified IHCP to refer an Al/AN beneficiary to a network provider.
+The Contractor shall permit an out-of-network DMC-certified IHCP to refer an AI/AN beneficiary to a network provider.